 LOS ANGELES, CA.- The Getty Research Institute

-The collection will be cataloged over the course of a number of years and made available to researchers at the Getty Research Institute.
+The collection will be cataloged over the course of the next few years.